nobrefelipe/flutter-micro-frontends-architecture/README.md

 Then you need to export the events, so they are made available for the whole app.

-We can export the events as functions that receive parameters that will pe passed to the event itself or as getters.
+We can export the events as functions that receive parameters that will be passed to the event itself or as getters.

 ```dart
     // search_events.dart